certinia/debug-log-analyzer/README.md

 Each row shows event type, details such as method signature, self and total time as well as aggregated DML, SOQL, Throws and Row counts.

-#### Find

-- CMD/CTRL + f to open find
-- Any matching text is highlighted, there is a different highlight for the current match.
-- Previous match, next match and case sensitive search all supported.
-- If the next matching text is within a parent that parent will be expanded.

 #### Go to Code

 Clicking the link in the event column will open the corresponding file and line, if that file exists in the current workspace.